MicrosoftDocs/cpp-docs/docs/get-started/tutorial-console-cpp.md

 ## Create your app project

-Visual Studio uses *projects* to organize the code for an app, and *solutions* to organize the project(s).
+Visual Studio uses *projects* to organize the code for an app, and *solutions* to organize one or more projects.
 A project contains all the options, configurations, and rules used to build an app.
 It also manages the relationship between all the project's files and any external files.
 To create your app, first, create a new project and solution.

 1. Start Visual Studio--the Visual Studio Start dialog box appears.
 Select **Create a new project** to get started.